The Area +

 - Guests departing after 10h30 can make use of the facilities at our nearby lounge in Kasane

-– You’ll then be met by a representative at the airport who will help with your luggage and transfer you to the Kasane Immigration Office (KIO) in an air-conditioned vehicle
+- You’ll be met by a representative at Kasane airport who will help with your luggage and transfer you to the Kasane Immigration Office (KIO)

-– Once you arrive at KIO, a Zambezi Queen Collection staff member will meet you and help with your luggage as well as formalities at passport control as you exit Botswana
+- Once you arrive at KIO, a Zambezi Queen Collection staff member will assist with immigration formalities at passport control as you exit Botswana

 - When arriving at the Kasane and Namibian Immigration Offices guests needs to fill in the required immigration forms to gain access and departure permission from the relevant authorities.
 This process can take between 45 to 60 minutes to complete and needs to be considered in terms of timing and pre-planning when coming to stay on one of the houseboats or at the lodge.